xSk1p/hebrew-semantle-solver/README.md

 - **Submission**: Once the number of candidates is small enough (defined by max_candidates), the script submits each word to the Semantle API to check if the secret word is found.

 ### Installation
- - Clone the repository: `git clone https://github.com/xSk1p/Semantle-Solver.git`
+ - Clone the repository: `git clone https://github.com/xSk1p/hebrew-semantle-solver.git`
  - Navigate to the project directory: `cd Semantle-Solver`
  - Install the required dependencies: `pip install -r requirements.txt`
- - Ensure the model is placed in the project `model` directory.
+ - Ensure the pre-trained model is placed in the project `model` directory.
  - Run the script `python main.py`

 ## License